CJ Stroud throws 6 TDs, No. 3 Ohio St tops Michigan St 49-20

 Ohio State: The Buckeyes are the first Big Ten team to score 45-plus points in five straight games since Michigan did it, closing the 1946 season and picking it up again in 1947, and it will take quite a defense to slow them down.

+”It all starts with the physicality up front and running the football effectively,” Day said. ”That opens up everything else.”

-Michigan State: A potentially promising season is crumbling for third-year coach Mel Tucker, who does not seem to have answers to fix his team’s many problems on both sides of the ball.
+Michigan State: A potentially promising season is crumbling for Tucker, who does not seem to have answers to fix his team’s many problems on both sides of the ball.
+The Spartans were No. 15 in the preseason AP Top 25 and were No. 11 before losing the first of four straight games at Washington.

+”I’m not looking to make any changes from a coaching standpoint at all,” Tucker said.

 INJURY REPORT

-Ohio State: Henderson, who was hit hard by cornerback Charles Brantley, initially tried to stay on the field before tapping his helmet to let coaches know he was hurt.
-He later jogged on the sideline and talked briefly with coach Ryan Day, who did put him back in the game with a 29-point lead midway through the third quarter.
-Henderson missed the previous game with an injury and his replacement, Miyan Williams, ran for five touchdowns.
-Williams and receiver Jaxon Smith-Njigba did not make the trip to Michigan State due to an injury.
+Ohio State: Williams and Smith-Njigba did not make the trip to Michigan State due to undisclosed injuries.

-Michigan State: Safety Jaden Mangham was taken to a hospital for evaluation after being carted off the field with an injury.
-Mangham appeared to take the brunt of a collision when he tackled Henderson late in the first quarter.
+Michigan State: Jaden Mangham was taken to a hospital for evaluation after being carted off the field with an injury.
+The freshman safety appeared to take the brunt of a collision when he tackled Henderson late in the first quarter.
 As the cart approached the tunnel, Mangham flashed a thumbs up for the cheering crowd.

+”Jaden Mangham was in the locker room with us just now with his teammates,” Tucker said.

 UP NEXT